wp-plugins/resize-image-after-upload/readme.txt

 == Changelog ==

+= 1.7.1 =

+Release date: 26th February 2015

+* [Update] After reports of the plugin resizing PDF files, added check to ensure the plugin only attempts a resize on JPEG, GIF, and PNG file types other than relying on the response from WP_Image_Editor.

+= 1.7 =
+This is a major under-the-hood release to change core workings of the plugin.
+The plugin still functions as normal, but the way in which it resizes images has now changed to use standard WordPress libraries.
+This means that should your server have better image processing libraries than the GD default (e.g. ImageMagick), then the resizing method should make use of them.
+This should improve the output of your resized images!

+* [Update] Plugin completely re-engineered to use WP_Image_Editor when resizing images.

+= 1.6.2 =
+Minor maintenance release:

+* [Fix] Correcting an error in the documentation.

+= 1.6.1 =
+Fix a few edge case bugs, I go and break the main functionality - that's life!
+This is a maintenance release to fix a bug.

+* [Fix] Correct the logic behind which direction to perform resizing in.

 = 1.6 =
+This is a major maintenance release to squash a few long outstanding bugs.

 * [Update] Tidied up the plugin settings page.
 * [Fix] Significant number of bug fixes through extensive testing.
 * [Fix] Resizing wasn't running on square images.